FuelLabs/fuels-ts/apps/docs/src/guide/contracts/variable-outputs.md

 Sway includes robust functions for transferring assets to wallets and contracts.

-When using these tranfer functions within your Sway projects, it is important to be aware that each call will require an [Output Variable](https://specs.fuel.network/master/tx-format/output.html#outputvariable) within the [Outputs](https://specs.fuel.network/master/tx-format/output.html) of the transaction.
+When using these transfer functions within your Sway projects, it is important to be aware that each call will require an [Output Variable](https://specs.fuel.network/master/tx-format/output.html#outputvariable) within the [Outputs](https://specs.fuel.network/master/tx-format/output.html) of the transaction.

 For instance, if a contract function calls a Sway transfer function 3 times, it will requires 3 Output Variables present within the list of outputs into your transaction.